profefe/profefe/README.md

 - `id1`, `id2` - ids of stored profiles

-*Note, merging is possible only for profiles of the same type.*
+*Note, merging is possible only for profiles of the same type; merging runtime traces is not supported.*

 ### Get services for which profiling data is stored